PCC makes the college transition easy.

 Or attend one of our College Days, with special activities planned just for our guests.
 Prospective students get an up-close look at college life by staying in the residence halls, taking a personalized campus tour, and visiting classes.

 Complete an online application today.
-There are no extra admissions requirements for homeschoolers.
+There are no extra admissions requirements for homeschooled students.

 Homeschool grads say—